A Charlie Brown Christmas: Reception

+The film has an aggregated review score of 86% based on 21 reviews on Rotten Tomatoes.
+Of the three negative reviews, two come from the same 2020 episode of Medium Popcorn, a podcast in which both hosts gave the special a one-out-of-five stars review.
+The third is a 2005 two-out-of-five star review from Emanuel Levy that is no longer available.

 The show's positive reviews were highlighted with an ad in trade magazines; one thanked Coca-Cola, CBS, United Features Syndicate, and the show's viewers.
 Fantasy released the special's soundtrack the first week of December 1965, coinciding with the special's airdate.
 United Feature Syndicate pushed hard to promote the special, while Word Publishing issued a hardcover adaption of the special.
 CBS promptly ordered four additional Peanuts specials.
 A Charlie Brown Christmas was awarded the Emmy Award for Outstanding Children's Program in 1966, making it the second animated TV program to win that award after Hanna-Barbera's The Huckleberry Hound Show.
 "Charlie Brown is not used to winning, so we thank you," Schulz joked.

+When the special was aired for a second time in December 1966, it once again ranked No. 2 in the ratings, and again behind only Bonanza.
+In 1970, a viewer survey by Clarke Williamson ranked the special as the best Christmas special to air that year.

 In 2022, an internal poll of writers at Fatherly ranked the special at 62 in a list of the 100 greatest family-friendly films of all time, one of only two productions made specifically for television to make the list (the other being the 1966 version of How the Grinch Stole Christmas!).
 In its summary, the writers noted that the special's technical flaws "are what makes A Charlie Brown Christmas feel distinct and special rather than generic" and that its low-budget feel fit the theme of the story.

-Rotten Tomatoes records three negative reviews for the special for an overall rating of 83%.
-One is a 2005 two-star review from Emanuel Levy that is no longer on Levy's website; the other two come from the Medium Popcorn podcast, in which both hosts gave the special a one-out-of-five stars review.